 During new student orientation Public Safety Officers meet with incoming students and present information on safety and crime prevention as well as additional information on college policies.

-Public Safety conducted its annual Safety Day March 29th 2017.
-This event consisted of safety information, handouts, safety demonstrations and training opportunities.
-Presenters were from the College SMART team, Ridge Volunteer Fire Department and the Office of Public Safety.
+Public Safety conducted its annual Safety Day September 20, 2019.
+This event consisted of safety information, handouts, safety demonstrations, training opportunities, golf cart course using “drunk” goggles and a dunk tank for fun.
+Presenters were from the College SMART team, Ridge Volunteer Fire Department, Title IX, Peer to Peer Educators, Residence Life and the Office of Public Safety.

 SAFETY ESCORT PROGRAM